The Nutrients in Food

 Simple carbohydrates are just that-simple.
 They include glucose, lactose, sucrose, maltose, and fructose.
 Sugar is a component of simple carbohydrates.
 They can be found naturally in grains, fruits, milk, milk products, honey, and some veggies.
-Some simple carbohydrates found in processed/refined foods include: sugar, soda, corn syrup, high fructose corn syrup, and fruit juice concentrates and these are the most void of nutrition.
+Some simple carbohydrates found in processed/refined foods include sugar, soda, corn syrup, high fructose corn syrup, and fruit juice concentrates and these are the most void of nutrition.

-Now there are techniques, times, and strategies that can be used applied to include them into your lifestyle, especially if you are training and have specific fitness goals, but for the sake of sticking to this topic, we will not dive into that.
+Now there are techniques, times, and strategies that can be used applied to include them in your lifestyle, especially if you are training and have specific fitness goals, but for the sake of sticking to this topic, we will not dive into that.

 Starchy foods include root vegetables such as peas, potatoes, beans, yams, chickpeas, and corn.
 Grains such as rice, oats, barley, millet, and wheat.
-Starch is the most common type of carb used today like cereal grain and they are highly refined.
+Starch is the most common type of carb used today, like cereal grain, and they are highly refined.
 Highly refined starches are stripped of almost all nutrients and fiber, so basically, serve as empty calories.

 Soluble fiber dissolves in water, keeps you fuller longer, slow digestion, and plays a role in lowering glucose and cholesterol.
-Found in oatmeal, beans, lentils, nuts, apples, and berries to name some.
+Found in oatmeal, beans, lentils, nuts, apples, and berries, to name some.

 Insoluble fiber helps move food through the digestive tract faster, therefore, keeps you regular, and feeds the healthy bacteria in the gut.
-Found in whole grains, brown rice, legumes, carrots, tomatoes, cucumbers to name a few.
+Found in whole grains, brown rice, legumes, carrots, tomatoes, cucumbers, to name a few.

 Protein is also the main building block for your bones, DNA, muscles, cartilage, skin, nerves, and blood.
 They also regulate cellular and physiological activities.
 So, protein is essential to health, healing, and repair.
 Proteins are readily obtained from meat products, dairy products, seafood, some vegetables, whole grains, beans, lentils, seeds, and nuts, etc.

-- Important for proper growth and maintenance as they provide structure for all cells and tissues such as collagen, the most abundant protein, for skin, tendons, connective tissue.
+- Important for proper growth and maintenance as they provide a structure for all cells and tissues such as collagen, the most abundant protein, for skin, tendons, connective tissue.
 Keratin for skin, hair, and nails.
 Elastin for providing flexibility in the framework of your organs.

 - Responsible for many chemical reactions such as the production of enzymes, digestion, repairs damaged tissues in the body, blood clotting, muscle contraction, energy production.